pivotal/docs-tap/scst-policy/configuring.md

 ### <a id="cip-images"></a> `images`

-The ClusterImagePolicy specifies spec.images which specifies a list of glob matching patterns.
+The ClusterImagePolicy specifies `spec.images` which specifies a list of glob matching patterns.
 These matching patterns will be matched against the image digest of PodSpec resources attempting to be deployed.

-Glob uses golang filepath semantics for matching the images against.
-To make it easier to specify images, there are few defaults when an image is matched,
+Glob matches against images using semantics similar to Golang filepaths.
+A `**` may be used to match against all subdirectories.
+To make it easier to specify images, there are few defaults when an image is matched, namely:
-namely:

-- If there is no host in the glob pattern index.docker.io is used for the host.
+- If there is no host in the glob pattern, `index.docker.io` is used for the host.
-  This allows users to specify commonly found images from Docker simply as myproject/nginx instead of inded.docker.io/myproject/nginx
+  This allows users to specify commonly found images from Docker simply as `myproject/nginx` instead of `index.docker.io/myproject/nginx`

-- If the image is specified without multiple path elements (so not separated by /), then library is defaulted.
+- If the image is specified without multiple path elements (so not separated by `/`), then library is defaulted.
 For example specifying busybox will result in library/busybox.
 And combined with above, will result in match being made against index.docker.io/library/busybox.